zot/CubeCreate/docs/source/guide/compiling.rst

    Hit Configure once again, and Generate.

-2. Run a command prompt. "cd" into your CCROOT\\src\\thirdparty\\v8 and run inside:
+2. Run a command prompt, and "cd" into your CCROOT\\cbuild.
+Then run:

    .. code-block :: bash

-       $ scons visibility=default

-   That will compile the v8 library.

-3. In that command prompt where you have built v8, run:

-   .. code-block :: bash

-       $ cd ..\..\..\cbuild
        $ mingw32-make

    and wait until it finishes.

-4. Run
+3. Run

    .. code-block :: bash